jorritfolmer/puppet-splunk/README.md

 ### 1.0.2

-- Added `useACK` parameter to manage indexer acknowledgement
+- Added `use_ack` parameter to manage indexer acknowledgement
 - Updated README with Debian / Ubuntu prerequisites.

 ### 1.0.1